lexich/redux-api/docs/DOCS.md

 ```

 ####rootUrl
 - @description - root url for every endpoint. very usefull for isomorphic(universal) app.
-For clientsize use default rootUrl, and for backend use http://localhost:80 for example.
-For cliendsize for request `/api/get` will be `/api/get` and for backend will be `http://localhost:80/api/get`
+For client-side use default rootUrl, and for backend use http://localhost:80 for example.
+For client-side for request `/api/get` will be `/api/get` and for backend will be `http://localhost:80/api/get`
 - @example
 ```js
 const rest = reduxApi({...});